kgilmer/Regolith-Desktop-Environment/README.md

 ## Login into the Regolith desktop session

-1. Log out of your current desktop session.
+1. Log out of your current desktop session. ( May require a restart after install)
-2. At the greeter, select the Ubuntu icon to access the session type menu.
+2. At the greeter, select the Ubuntu icon (or settings button on login screen) to access the session type menu.
 Select Regolith.
 3. Log in.
 Meta-enter for a terminal.
 Meta-space for an application menu.

 ## Video of Install